 Feeling parched, Tomas ate some handfuls of snow from the ground.
 It didn’t do anything for his hunger, but helped his thirst a little.
 He ate several more handfuls, and eventually his stomach started to quiet down a little bit, but he knew he had only fooled it temporarily.
 He checked himself out again, and realized that he was in surprisingly good shape for someone who had been so badly injured only twelve hours before.
 He realized that it must be tied into the powers he had gained from the anti-crime drug.
 He probably owed Todd his life once again.

 Tomas was filthy, he smelled like smoke, and his clothes were torn and bloody.
 His pickup truck was a pile of shattered junk, covered in a thin layer of snow.
-He was lucky the snow was only an inch or so thick, and the temperature, though quite chilly, was still below freezing.
+He was lucky the snow was only an inch or so thick, and the temperature, though quite chilly, was still above freezing.
 The way he felt, he’d be able to get back to the main road in twenty minutes or so, and if he could hitch a ride, he’d be home in another twenty minutes.
 That was, if anyone would stop for someone who was such a mess.

 He didn’t even bother to check out the pickup; he had felt and heard the gas tank go up in the explosion.
 There couldn’t be anything useful there.
 The house was completely destroyed as well, but the barn was still standing.
 He hoped maybe he could find some rags or something in the barn, to clean up with, and maybe to use as gloves.

 After a search he found a variety of farming tools in the barn, and he did find some old rags.
 A few minutes later, looking somewhat more respectable, he left the farm and started running down the road.
 Even in his depleted condition, Tomas was faster than any normal human, and he covered the three miles back to Highway 41 in a little over fifteen minutes.
 He started walking south, his thumb out.